amplab/docker-scripts/README.md

 Dockerfiles to build Spark 0.7.3 and Shark 0.7.0 images for testing and development.

+## Requirements

+Tested on Ubuntu 12.04 Docker version 0.6.3 with the virtual switch
+	lxcbr0
+enabled.
+For running Docker on Mac and Windows see [the docs](http://docs.docker.io).

 ## Building

 The steps need to be followed in this order due to the